SamWibatt/FPGA_HD44780/README.md

 * When you press the button, the circuit will go through LCD initialization and render the Hello, トトロ message.
 * The LEDs D0-D3 are status lights that show the circuit has reached certain stages in execution.
     * D0 lights after the 100mS initial pause
+    * FINISH WRITING UP!
+ * LA_Stb is a strobe out to logic analyzer to trigger capture.

 ## what it does